Contents

 Old Fort

-The Old Fort is a historic building located in the city of Zanzibar.
+The Old Fort is a historic building in Zanzibar.

 It was built by the Omani Empire in the 17th century and was used as a military barracks and prison.

-Today, visitors can explore the fort and see exhibits on its history and the history of the island.
+Today, visitors can explore the fort and view exhibits on its history and the island’s history.

 Maruhubi Palace Ruins